SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-cosmos-db.md

 ### Throughput

-The **Azure Cosmos DB - Throughput** dashboard provides details about RU (Request Unit) consumption for logical partition keys in each region, within each of their physical partitions.
+The **Azure Cosmos DB - Throughput** dashboard provides details about Request Unit (RU) consumption for logical partition keys in each region, within each of their physical partitions.

 Use this dashboard to:
 * Identify hot partitions from a request volume perspective.